To Benefit from a Medicinal Mushroom, You Need to Know What You’re Getting

 Without myceliated grain and other fillers, Real Mushrooms supplements deliver a high-potency dosage of medicinal beta-glucans per serving, the main active compound in mushrooms and mycelium.
 We list the beta-glucans content of all our products to show and guarantee you that they are present.

-How to Choose a Medicinal Mushroom Product
+How to Choose an Effective Mushroom Extract

-A Fungi Supplement Buying Guide
+A Fruiting Body Supplement Buying Guide

 By understanding the difference between mushrooms and mycelium, you can cut through the noise and make an informed product choice.
 To know what you are getting and reap full benefits from these fungal wonders, shop with these guidelines in mind: